urbanjost/M_CLI/md/get_commandline.md

  *  lists of numbers should be comma-delimited.
 No spaces are allowed in lists of numbers.

- *  the values follow the rules for NAMELIST values, so "-p 2*0" for example would define two values.
+ *  long names (--keyword) should be all lowercase

+ *  short names (-letter) that are uppercase map to a NAMELIST variable called "letter_", but lowercase short names map to NAMELIST name "letter".

 ## RETURNS

-**STRING**

-The output is a NAMELIST string than can be read to update the NAMELIST "ARGS" with the keywords that were supplied on the command line.
+**STRING:** The output is a NAMELIST string than can be read to update the NAMELIST "ARGS" with the keywords that were supplied on the command line.